Shagshag/prestashop-documentation/WebserviceOutputJSON.md

 * Visibility: **public**
-* This method is defined by [WebserviceOutputInterface](WebserviceOutputInterface.md)
+* This method is defined by [WebserviceOutputInterface](WebserviceOutputInterface)
+* This method is defined in classes\webservice\WebserviceOutputJSON.php line 38

 #### Arguments